syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/GettingStarted.md

 {% highlight C# %}

-// Sets minimum and maximum value this.numericTextBox.MinValue = 10;
+// Sets the minimum and maximum values this.numericTextBox.MinValue = 10;
 this.numericTextBox.MaxValue = 150;